-In addition to the revolving credit facility, the Company also maintains a letter of credit facility that allows it to request the participating bank to issue letters of credit on its behalf up to an aggregate amount of \$100 million.
-As of August 30, 2014, the Company has \$100.0 million in letters of credit outstanding under the letter of credit facility, which expires in June 2016.
+The Company also maintains a letter of credit facility that allows it to request the participating bank to issue letters of credit on its behalf up to an aggregate amount of \$100 million.
+The letter of credit facility is in addition to the letters of credit that may be issued under the Multi-Year Credit Agreement.
+As of August 29, 2015, the Company has \$82.0 million in letters of credit outstanding under the letter of credit facility, which expires in June 2016.

-In addition to the outstanding letters of credit issued under the committed facilities discussed above, the Company had \$31.4 million in letters of credit outstanding as of August 30, 2014.
+In addition to the outstanding letters of credit issued under the committed facilities discussed above, the Company had \$21.2 million in letters of credit outstanding as of August 29, 2015.
 These letters of credit have various maturity dates and were issued on an uncommitted basis.